textileio/papers/draft.md

 ```

 A default (or empty) `Store` can be created directly from the `Client`.
-This would create a new Thread under-to-hood, with an empty `Store` to
+This would create a new Thread under-the-hood, with an empty `Store` to
 be populated by Actions generated from a `Collection` (next step).

 ```typescript